 Service parts or links to the parts reside in the ASR.
 Supplemental content such as diagrams, logic, use cases will be stored in a location independent of a specific FX Project Owner.
-The location could be the FX Projects Repository document directory, an Agency-level application life cycle tool, or a service repository provided with the IS/IP Service Registry.
-Until other artifact repository capabilities exist, the ASR will store links to the location of source artifacts for the associated business service as documents in the FX Projects Repository (i.e., SEAS > Documents > Technical Domain > Application Service Registry Artifacts).
+The location could be the FXPR document library, an Agency-level application life cycle tool, or a service repository provided with the IS/IP Service Registry.

-This directory contains folders by Service Type.
+This directory will contain folders by Service Type.
 For each Service Type that has artifacts, there will be a directory corresponding to the Service Name.
 Under each Service Name will be a folder named with a three-digit version number (that follows the document naming conventions).
 Artifact files should include the service part followed by the artifact type.
-Artifact types should use the FX Project Life Cycle (PLC) artifact names, where applicable.
+Artifact types should use the FX Project Life Cycle (FXPLC) artifact names, where applicable.
 The artifact directory is currently unpopulated and will be populated for each project as needed.